“All models are wrong but some are useful.” – George Box.

 - It should extend beyond one vendor’s suite.
 Most of the models you’ll find here are based on Office 365, but they should be able to be applied–with modifications–to Google Apps, Atlassian, IBM Connections, or any hodgepodge of apps you want to put together.

 So what are the models?
-I’ll try to keep this post as a table of contents to all the models, but will also use the category “models” to group them together.
+I’ll try to keep this post as a table of contents to all the models, but will also use the category “ models ” to group my posts about them together.

-- Chris Slemp (Carpool Agency): Urgency vs. Audience Size
+- Chris Slemp (Microsoft): Urgency vs. Audience Size

 - Richard Harbridge & Kanwal Whipple (2toLead): Urgency vs. Audience Size Over Time